danmayer/churn/README.md

 * ignore files pattern, so you can ignore things like vendor/, lib/, or docs/
 * finish adding better documenation using YARD
 * rake task for building manpage (currently manually run  ronn -b1 README.rdoc)
-* bug that reports '/dev/null' as a file during revision changes
 * don't output methods and classes on a commit that has none detected (css and view only commits, etc)

 __Notes on Patches/Pull Requests__